ICAI suggests changes in the Income tax Act for charitable organisations

 condition given here below:

-the aggregate receipts from such activity or
+“the aggregate receipts from such activity or

 activities, during the previous year, do

-not exceed twenty percent of the total receipts,
+not exceed twenty percent of the total receipts, of the trust or

 institution undertaking such activity or activities, or twenty-five lakh rupees, whichever is higher, for the previous